Oded2/Code-Vault-HTML/README.md

 # Code Vault

+## This repository is no longer being maintained, and is being replaced by the [newer version](https://github.com/Oded2/Code-Vault) using Svelte.

 This repository contains random projects created for fun.
 Each project is built using HTML, CSS, and JavaScript and offers unique features and functionalities.
-You can check out the website at https://oded.benamotz.com.

 ## Installation